refinedev/refine/documentation/docs/ui-integrations/ant-design/components/basic-views/edit/index.md

 ### `dataProviderName`

-If not specified, **refine** will use the default data provider.
+If not specified, **Refine** will use the default data provider.
 If you have multiple data providers, you can use the `dataProviderName` property to specify which one you want to use:

 ```tsx
 import { Refine } from "@refinedev/core";